 One man’s personal discovery of his family’s involvement in transatlantic slavery leads to his call for a wider reckoning among the descendants of slave owners

 Through the story of his own family’s history as slave and plantation owners, Alex Renton looks at how we owe it to the present to understand the legacy of the past.
-When the transatlantic slave trade was abolished across most of the British Empire in 1833, it was not the newly liberated who received compensation, but the tens of thousands of enslavers who were paid millions of pounds in government money.
+When British Caribbean slavery was abolished across most of the British Empire in 1833, it was not the newly liberated who received compensation, but the tens of thousands of enslavers who were paid millions of pounds in government money.
 The descendants of some of those slave owners are among the wealthiest and most powerful people in Britain today.

 Blood Legacy explores what inheritance – political, economic, moral and spiritual – has been passed to the descendants of the slave owners and the descendants of the enslaved.
 He also asks, crucially, how the former – himself among them – can begin to make reparations for the past.

 “A courageous, deeply affecting and excoriatingly honest account of his family’s role in enslavement”

 “Renton … dismantles the myths with the efficiency of someone shelling pistachios for a snack … remarkable … an incredible work of scholarship”

 “An important book … one of the strengths of Renton’s book is that it takes seriously the issue of class … In breaking class ranks, Renton has given voice to a long suppressed truth … [an] admirable book”

 “In this unflinching, fascinating and very human account, drawn from his own family papers, Alex Renton takes a crucial first step towards reparation, by acknowledging the cruel reality of his ancestors’ callous exploitation of enslaved people’s labour from afar; detailing the damage done, and both asking and beginning to answer the question of what can be done to purge these sins and their legacies today”